Emily Whitehead: Senior

 Whitehead began her 2019 season at the Australian Championships and finished fourth in the all-around, uneven bars, balance beam and ninth in the floor exercise.
 Then at the FIT Challenge in Ghent, the Australian team won the silver medal behind the Netherlands, and Whitehead placed seventh in the all-around.
 In August 2019, she sustained fractures in both sides of her back, leaving her out of the gym for three months and ending her 2019 season.
 She did not compete in 2020 due to the COVID-19 pandemic in Australia.

 Whitehead won the all-around gold medal at the 2021 Oceanic Championships and earned a continental quota spot for the 2020 Olympics.
 Then at the 2021 Australian Championships, she won the all-around silver medal behind Georgia Godwin.
 She also won the uneven bars and floor exercise silver medals and placed fourth on the balance beam.
 She represented Australia at the 2020 Summer Olympics in Tokyo alongside teammate Georgia Godwin.
 In the qualification round, Whitehead finished forty-fourth in the all-around with a total score of 52.298 and did not advance into any finals.

 Whitehead began her 2022 season at the DTB Pokal Team Challenge in Stuttgart where Australia won the bronze medal behind the United States and Italy.
 In the event finals, she won the bronze medal on the floor exercise behind Angela Andreoli and Konnor McClain and also placed fourth on the balance beam.
 Then at the Australian Championships, she won the all-around silver medal behind Georgia Godwin.
 She also won gold on floor exercise and bronze on balance beam, and she placed fourth on the uneven bars.
 She defended her all-around title at the 2022 Oceania Championships and also won team, vault, and floor exercise gold, silver on uneven bars, and bronze on balance beam.
 She was then selected to represent Australia at the 2022 Commonwealth Games alongside Romi Brown, Georgia Godwin, Kate McDonald, and Breanna Scott.

+In June 2024 Whitehead was named to the Australian team to compete at the 2024 Olympic Games alongside Kate McDonald, Emma Nedov, Ruby Pass, and Breanna Scott.